Subscribe to updates

 2024/25 Statement of Accounts

-An update on the 2024/25 Statement of Accounts was presented, highlighting key changes from the draft accounts published in June 2025.
-These included prior year adjustments related to asset valuations (£20.8 million) and deferred income from the PPP contract (£20.1 million).
-Adjustments were also noted for the manual valuation of properties and the ongoing finalisation of the IFRS 16 transition.
-The report indicated that finalising the accounts might be delayed, potentially affecting the timing of any excess reserve disbursements to the boroughs.
-The committee was asked to delegate authority to the Authority's Chair to approve the final financial statements once the audit was concluded by KPMG, and to the Managing Director and Treasurer to approve the disbursement of reserves.
-An estimated additional fee of £43,000 for KPMG's audit services was also noted, with the potential for this to increase.
+An update on the 2024/25 Statement of Accounts was presented by Sapna Dhanani, Director of Finance & Corporate Resources.
+The report highlighted key changes from the draft accounts published in June 2025, including prior year adjustments related to asset valuations (£20.8 million) and deferred income from the PPP contract (£20.1 million).
+Adjustments were also noted for the manual valuation of properties and the ongoing finalisation of IFRS 16 transition impacts.
+A potential prior year adjustment concerning the accounting treatment of the PPP contract from its inception was also mentioned.
+The report indicated that finalising the accounts might be delayed, potentially affecting the timing of any excess reserve disbursement.
+The committee was asked to delegate authority to the Authority's Chair to approve the financial statements once the audit is finalised by KPMG, and to the Managing Director and Treasurer to approve the disbursement of reserves.
+An estimated additional fee of £43,000 for KPMG's audit services was also noted, with a possibility of increase due to ongoing work on IFRS 16 and PPP concession accounting.

 External Audit Reports

-The committee was scheduled to receive draft reports from KPMG, the Authority's external auditors, concerning the 2024/25 audit and statement of accounts.
-These included the draft ISA 260 report, the draft Auditors Annual Report, and the draft Management Representation Letter.
-The reports highlighted a significant weakness identified in governance arrangements related to the temporary closure of the Abbey Road site, stemming from issues in management of the site, culture, employee relations, and health and safety.
-The Authority had implemented improvements to address these risks, including refocusing the senior leadership team on operations and strengthening reporting routes.
-A historic procurement issue regarding cumulative spend with one supplier was also noted, which had been identified in the 2023/2024 audit and had mitigation actions implemented in 2024/2025.
+The committee was scheduled to receive draft reports from KPMG, the authority's external auditors, concerning the 2024/25 audit and statement of accounts.
+These reports included the draft ISA 260 report, the draft Auditors Annual Report, and the draft Management Representation Letter.
+The external auditors were required to carry out a value for money audit to ensure the Authority had made proper arrangements for securing economy, efficiency, and effectiveness in its use of resources.
+The audit highlighted a weakness in governance arrangements related to the temporary closure of the Abbey Road site, noting that risk management and reporting processes were not consistently applied in practice.
+The Authority had implemented improvements to mitigate these risks.
+A historic procurement issue regarding cumulative spend with one supplier was also noted.

 Internal Audit Report